jinghao/jinghao.github.com/_posts/2007-10-19-milking-it-for-all-its-worth-holy-cow.md

 created: 1192840512
 categories: []
 ---
-I figured since Nobel Laureates, while intelligent, have nothing to do with cows, I'd spread a little Friday cheer by posting some facts about... cows and what they eat (and give out), with facts taken from <a href="http://www.geocities.com/cowseggs/cows.html">here</a>.
+I figured since Nobel Laureates, while intelligent, have nothing to do with cows, I'd spread a little Friday cheer by posting some facts about... cows and what they eat (and give out), with facts taken from [here](http://www.geocities.com/cowseggs/cows.html).
 Okay, so its a geocities site, but bear with me here...

 <blockquote>